Venice, Futuruins exhibition at Palazzo Fortuny investigates ruins between past and present

 Other modern and contemporary artists featured include Vito Acconci, Alberto Burri, Lawrence Carroll, Giorgio de Chirico, Jean Dubuffet, Thomas Hirschhorn, Anselm Kiefer, Francesco Jodice, Hiroyuki Masuyama, Steve McCurry, Sarah Moon, Claudio Parmiggiani, Mimmo Rotella, Anri Sala, and Alberto Savinio, to name a few.

 Anselm Kiefer, “Am Anfang” (In the Beginning), Futuruins, installation view, Palazzo Fortuny, Venice.
 Photo Inexhibit, 2018

-Between remote and contemporary times, the exhibition presents a number of masterpieces, many of which from Venetian collections – such as the Medusa’s heads by Arturo Martini and Franz von Stuck, the ruins at night by Ippolito Caffi, and Urbino maiolicas decorated with images of genesis and death – and others from private collections.
+Between remote and contemporary times, the exhibition presents several masterpieces, many of which from Venetian collections – such as the Medusa’s heads by Arturo Martini and Franz von Stuck, the ruins at night by Ippolito Caffi, and Urbino maiolicas decorated with images of genesis and death – and others from private collections.
 Furthermore, over 80 pieces are on loan from the State Hermitage Museum, including works by Albrecht Dürer, Monsù Desiderio, Giovanni Paolo Pannini, Jacopo and Francesco Bassano, Parmigianino, Veronese, Jacob van Oost the Elder, Arturo Nathan, and Alessandro Algardi.

 Palazzo Fortuny, San Marco 3958